 Trekking to the crater lake of Mount Pinatubo can be done in a day.
 It involves a 4×4 ride on a lahar field surrounded with panoramic sand walls, and at least three hours of trekking back and forth.

-Packaged tour from Manila to Pinatubo Crater Lake via Capas usually costs around P2,000 to P3,000 and P2,500 via Botolan, food not included.
+Packaged tour from Manila to Pinatubo Crater Lake via Capas usually costs around P2,000 to P3,000 and P2,500 via Botolan in Zambales, food not included.
 A DIY tour via Capas will cost you at least P2,500 and cheaper via Botolan.
 If you opt to DIY via Capas, here’s how:

 - Bus from Manila, Cubao or Pasay to Capas, Tarlac (Mc Donalds Capas Junction)